Skip to content

 CLI Reference

-The strake-cli is the primary tool for managing your Strake configuration, validating metadata, and performing GitOps-style deployments.
+The strake-cli is the primary tool for managing your Strake configuration, validating metadata, and synchronizing schema definitions.

 Global Options